Finally, I found a plus side to the summer heat. It's currently sitting on my windowsill.

 Your crème will keep for around 7 to 10 days, plenty of time for you to dream up some fun ways to use it!
 Besides spooning some over fresh fruit, pancakes, cobblers or pies, you can use it in savory ways, too.
 Stir a little into pan sauces, soups or mashed potatoes—it tolerates heat better than milk or cream, and adds a richness and nutty flavor—or mix with lemon and herbs to serve with fish fillets.
 My favorite use to date: stirring it in to scrambled eggs before cooking.
 Simply out of this world.

 There'll be plenty of buttermilk left over, too (which is partly why making your own pays off).

 - Deep Fried Potato Skins with Crème Fraîche and Smoked Salmon »

 - Orecchiette with Peas, Prosciutto, and Crème Fraîche »

-- Green Bean Salad with Crème Fraîche »
+- Roasted Carrots with Harissa and Crème Fraîche »

 - Roasted-Beet Salad With Horseradish Crème Fraîche and Pistachios Recipe